Italian Home Remedies and Health Tips to Combat Influenza, Colds, and Other Everyday Ailments

 - Sage: Contains antibacterial properties.
 Best for sore throats and mouth inflammations.

 - Mint: Contains menthol.
 Acts as a decongestant.
 Soothes sore throats and dry coughs.

 - Rosemary: Contains iron and calcium.
 Alleviates muscle pain and boosts the immune system.

 Treat yourself to a mug of handcrafted herbal tea next time you get a cold.
 And feel free to add a dash of honey if you’d like to sweeten the brew.

 2. Crushing & Eating Fresh Garlic

-Garlic not only spices Italian food but it can fill your body with powerful antibacterial agents to fight your cold.
+Garlic not only spices Italian food but can fill your body with powerful antibacterial agents to fight your cold.